-(4) When necessary and advisable for the management and use of department property, the director is authorized to grant or acquire from willing sellers right-of-way easements for purposes of utilities, roads, drainage facilities, ditches for water conveyance, and pipelines if the full market value of the interest to be acquired is less than \$20,000.
+- (d) The department shall reserve the right to reject any bids that do not equal or exceed the full market value of the lands and waters as determined by the department.
+If the department does not receive a bid that equals or exceeds fair market value, it may then sell the lands or water rights at private sale.
+The price accepted on any private sale must exceed the highest bid rejected in the bid process. - (4) When necessary and advisable for the management and use of department property, the director is authorized to grant or acquire from willing sellers right-of-way easements for purposes of utilities, roads, drainage facilities, ditches for water conveyance, and pipelines if the full market value of the interest to be acquired is less than \$20,000.
 Whenever possible, easements must include a weed management plan.
 Approval of the commission or the board is not required for grants and acquisitions made pursuant to this subsection.
 In granting any right-of-way pursuant to this subsection, the department shall obtain a fair market value, but the department is not otherwise required to follow the disposal requirements of subsection (3).
-The director shall report any easement grant or acquisition made pursuant to this subsection to the commission or the board at its next regular meeting.

-- (5) The department shall convey land and water rights without covenants of warranty by deed executed by the governor or in the governor's absence or disability by the lieutenant governor, attested by the secretary of state and further countersigned by the director. - (6) Subject to 87-1-218, the department, with the consent of the commission, is authorized to utilize the installment contract method to facilitate the acquisition of wildlife management areas in which game and nongame fur-bearing animals and game and nongame birds may breed and replenish and areas that provide access to fishing sites for the public.
-The total cost of installment contracts may not exceed the cost of purchases authorized by the department and appropriated by the legislature. - (7) The department is authorized to enter into leases of land under its control in exchange for services to be provided by the lessee on the leased land.
-(Terminates June 30, 2013--sec.
-8, Ch.
-427, L. 2009.) - 87-1-209.
-(Effective July 1, 2013) Acquisition and sale of lands or waters.
-(1) Subject to 87-1-218, the department, with the consent of the commission or the board and, in the case of land acquisition involving more than 100 acres or \$100,000 in value, the approval of the board of land commissioners, may acquire by purchase, lease, agreement, gift, or devise and may acquire easements upon lands or waters for the purposes listed in this subsection.
-The department may develop, operate, and maintain acquired lands or waters: - (a) for fish hatcheries or nursery ponds; - 26 (b) as lands or water suitable for game, bird, fish, or fur-bearing animal restoration, propagation, or 27 protection: - (c) for public hunting, fishing, or trapping areas; - (d) to capture, propagate, transport, buy, sell, or exchange any game, birds, fish, fish eggs, or fur-bearing animals needed for propagation or stocking purposes or to exercise control measures of undesirable species;
+The director shall report any easement grant or acquisition made pursuant to this subsection to the commission or the board at its next regular meeting. - (5) The department shall convey lands and water rights without covenants of warranty by deed executed by the governor or in the governor's absence or disability by the lieutenant governor, attested by the secretary of state and further countersigned by the director. - (6) Subject to 87-1-218, the department, with the consent of the commission, is authorized to utilize the installment contract method to facilitate the acquisition of wildlife management areas in which game and nongame fur-bearing animals and game and nongame birds may breed and replenish and areas that provide access to fishing sites for the public.
+The total cost of installment contracts may not exceed the cost of purchases authorized by the department and appropriated by the legislature. - (7) The department is authorized to enter into leases of land under its control in exchange for services to be provided by the lessee on the leased land. - (8) Approval of the board for the acquisition or disposal of land or water pursuant to this section is required only for land and water administered under Title 23, Chapter 1, or Title 23, Chapter 2, Parts 1 and 4."